awsdocs/amazon-lumberyard-user-guide/doc_source/animation-editor-customizing-emotionfx-objects.md

 | --- |
 | This feature is in [preview](https://docs.aws.amazon.com/lumberyard/latest/userguide/ly-glos-chap.html#preview) release and is subject to change\.  |

-The EMotionFX API supports registering custom object types, including state machine nodes, blend tree nodes, transitions, and conditions\.
+The EMotion FX API supports registering custom object types, including state machine nodes, blend tree nodes, transitions, and conditions\.
 You can define custom object types in your game code or a custom gem\.
 This allows you to have granular control of the Lumberyard animation system\.

 **Note**
-You must migrate any custom EMotionFX objects that you created in Lumberyard 1\.14 or earlier, if you want to use those custom objects in Lumberyard 1\.15\.
+You must migrate any custom EMotion FX objects that you created in Lumberyard 1\.14 or earlier, if you want to use those custom objects in Lumberyard 1\.15\.
 For more information, see [Migrating Custom Nodes to use the Lumberyard Reflection System](lumberyard-migrating-1-15.md#lumberyard-migrating-1-15-migrating-custom-animation-nodes)\.

 ## Registering Custom Objects<a name="animation-editor-registering-custom-objects"></a>

-Before registering custom objects, activate the EMotionFX `SystemComponent` to ensure the EMotionFX runtime is initialized correctly\.
+Before registering custom objects, activate the EMotion FX `SystemComponent` to ensure the EMotion FX runtime is initialized correctly\.
 Then use an EBus call to the `EMotionFXRequestBus::Events::RegisterAnimGraphObjectType` method\.
-You can ensure that EMotionFX runtime is activated by registering your custom node from a component that has a dependency on `EmotionFXAnimationService`\.
-You do not need to manually instantiate the EMotionFX `SystemComponent` and call `Activate`; component dependencies handle these tasks\.
+You can ensure that EMotion FX runtime is activated by registering your custom node from a component that has a dependency on `EmotionFXAnimationService`\.
+You do not need to manually instantiate the EMotion FX `SystemComponent` and call `Activate`; component dependencies handle these tasks\.

 **To register your custom node**